-The project was initiated in July 2012 by hiring an analyst to establish a baseline of requirements.
-An architect and a project manager were added to the team to create a request for information, followed by a request for proposal.
-Solid vendor selection criteria led to selecting a preferred candidate.
-With clear requirements in hand, the project team switched to an agile development approach.
+We initiated the project in July 2012 by hiring an analyst to establish a baseline of requirements.
+We added an architect and project manager to create a request for information, followed by a request for proposal.
+Solid vendor selection criteria led us to our preferred candidate.
+With clear requirements in hand, we switched to an agile development approach.
 The RFP for the project was a fixed bid of \$1.6M with the total project costs equaling \$2.9M.
 The work by the vendor began in September 2014.
 The system went live on January 1, 2016, and all constituents assess it as a success.

 The Minnesota Traffic Records Coordinating Committee (TRCC) works to improve data quality and integration.
-Of the six core data systems (crash, vehicle registration, driver license, roadway, citation/adjudication, and injury surveillance), Crash is the one system that ties them all together.
+Of the six core data systems (crash, vehicle registration, driver license, roadway, citation/adjudication, and injury surveillance) Crash is the one system that ties them all together.
 The TRCC chose the replacement of the crash system as its top priority, and part of a larger strategic plan.

-The state is fully responsible for the oversight and outcome of the MNCrash project.
-The project team worked closely with the vendor to prioritize and review delivered work.
+The state is fully responsible for the oversight and outcome.
+We worked closely with the vendor to prioritize and review delivered work.
 This ensured that we received the most important things first.
 Lower priority items were delayed or omitted based on their value.

-The project partners implemented a statewide training program alongside the vendor.
+We implemented a statewide training program alongside the vendor.
 The approach was to host local training across the state and train trainers for their local law enforcement offices.
-Online training was also available.
-The state used multiple channels of communication to get the message out.
+We also had online training available.
+Multiple channels of communication were used to get the message out.